Takeaways

 2. Pay More Than Your Minimum

-Paying your required monthly minimum will keep you in a cycle of paying too much interest for too long to your lender.
+Paying your required monthly minimum will keep you in a cycle of paying too much interest to your lender for too long.
 Instead, you want to adhere to a repayment plan that allows you to pay more than your monthly minimum.
 Paying more than your required minimum will allow you to start paying back more of your principal amount, which shaves off your outstanding student loan.

 3. Make Semimonthly Payments